daos-stack/daos/docs/admin/administration.md

 !!! warning
     All engines monitor each other and pro-actively exclude unresponsive members.
-It is critical to stop a DAOS system with dmg in properly in the case of planned maintenance on all or a majority of the DAOS storage nodes.
-An abrupt reboot of the storage nodes might result In massive exclusion, that will take time to recover.
+It is critical to properly stop a DAOS system as with dmg in the case of planned maintenance on all or a majority of the DAOS storage nodes.
+An abrupt reboot of the storage nodes might result in massive exclusion that will take time to recover.

 The force option can be passed for cases when a clean shutdown is not working.
 Monitoring is not disabled in this case, and spurious exclusion might happen,